nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Sync WebSocket Vapor](https://github.com/nerdsupremacist/SyncWebSocketVapor) - Web Socket Server Support for Sync.

+## Math

+- [Matft](https://github.com/jjjkkkjjj/Matft) - Numpy-like library in Swift.
+Function name and usage is similar to Numpy.

 ## Other

 - [Runtime](https://github.com/wickwirew/Runtime) - Swift Runtime library for viewing type info, and the dynamic getting and setting of properties.